MoustafaAliAshour/diabetes_prediction_app/readme.md

 2. Log in to [Streamlit Cloud](https://streamlit.io/cloud)
 3. Create a new app and connect it to your repository

-## Important Note

-This application is for educational purposes only and should not replace professional medical advice.
-The predictions are based on a machine learning model and should be considered as general guidance rather than a definitive diagnosis.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.